Sunbaked-Bricks/Digital-Control-System/README.md

 * Add http://arduino.esp8266.com/stable/package_esp8266com_index.json to Additional Board Manager's URL in the Arduino IDE (v1.8.18)
 * Connect to Thermocouple Arduino through wifi using a phone
 * Connect Thermocouple Arduino to the internet by connecting to wifi using a phone

+## Aruduino configuration

+> as of now we assume the device is Adafruit Feather HUZZAH ESP8266

+Libraries needed:
+Adafruit_GFX
+Adafruit_SSD1306
+Adafruit_MAX31855

+WiFiManager
+> WiFiManager by tzapu is what we have assumed, could be wrong